yumium/tech_notes/Data Science.md

 Some notes from various data science books.
 I have pretty good understanding of how to use various tools and statistical models.
 This notebook fills in gaps in workflows (e.g., data cleaning, exploratory data analysis, hypothesis testing ...)

+Data analytics is the foundation for more advanced data science methods, which you can build on

 Focus is on structured data (tabular, timeseries ...)

 Why is Python used today for data science and AI?